-In the event of a tie, the winner will be determined by the highest mark in the troubleshooting project.
+In the event of a tie, the winner will be determined by the highest mark in the breadboarding project will be declared the winner.

 If a tie still exists then the winner will be determined by the highest mark in the soldering and desoldering projects.